aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/add-glyph-clone-and-change-color/_index.md

 - A basic understanding of C# programming language.
 - Visual Studio or any other preferred C# development environment installed.
 - Aspose.Page for .NET library.
-You can download it [here](https://releases.aspose.com/page/net/).
+You can download it from the **Aspose.Page for .NET download page**.
 - Familiarity with the XPS document format.

 ## How do you import the required namespaces for Aspose.Page?